-When you mill your own flour, what you get is nutritious whole wheat flour where nothing has been removed.
-The flour retains the complete endosperm, meaning the bran and germ have not been sifted out as with white flour.
+When you grind your own flour, what you get is nutritious whole wheat flour where nothing has been removed.
+The flour contains more nutrients because it retains the complete endosperm, meaning the bran and germ have not been sifted out as with white flour.

 As you watch the grains go into the hopper and come out again as powdery flour, you’ll know exactly what you’re getting because you know what you put in it.
 You can be confident that you’re baking and feeding your family with nutritious flour with no fillers or additives.